Freshdesk AI automations: A complete 2026 guide

 What are Freshdesk AI automations?

 So, what are Freshdesk AI automations?
-In short, they’re the set of features inside Freshdesk that use artificial intelligence to handle repetitive tasks, give agents a hand, and hopefully make the customer experience a bit smoother.
+In short, they’re the set of features inside Freshdesk that use artificial intelligence to handle repetitive tasks, give agents a hand, and make the customer experience a bit smoother.
 The brain behind all of this is Freddy AI, Freshdesk’s own AI engine.

 Freddy's job is split into two main roles: